 A draft Research Plan for this review was available for public comment from May 19, 2016 to June 15, 2016.
 Comments from 33 individuals and organizations were received and resulted in updates to the proposed scope of the review.
 These updates included expanding the scope of the review to include prevention of depression during pregnancy and updating the terminology to be perinatal depression versus postpartum depression; the inclusion of studies with interventions that are initiated at any point during pregnancy or up to 1 year postpartum, with a minimum followup of 6 weeks or more post-baseline; and broadening the types of interventions that would be considered, as well as, the a priori subpopulations included in the review.
-The draft version of this report was reviewed by experts and USPSTF Federal Partners.
-Comments received during any period were reviewed, considered, and addressed as appropriate.
+The draft version of this report was reviewed by experts and USPSTF Federal Partners and posted for public comment on the USPSTF Web site from August 28, 2018 to September 25, 2018.
+Comments received during any period were reviewed, considered, and minor changes were made to the report based on these comments (e.g., clarifications, additional content, minor corrections) but no changes were made to the evidence or to our conclusions.